BrianKenn/BrianKenn/README.md

 - 👋 Hi, I’m @BrianKenn
 - 👀 I’m interested in developing content and media strategies to help open/grow/defend initiatives.
-- 🌱 I’m currently learning how to marry social and media most efficienctly.
+- 🌱 I’m currently learning data programs that leverage targeting and messaging.
 - 💞️ I’m looking to collaborate on communications initiatives that maximize ROI and remove wastes of time.
 - 📫 How to reach me? bkennnedypr@gmail.com